Skip to main content

 jyll

-Welcome to Creative Folkestone Triennial 2021.
-This summer Folkestone Triennial returns with a massive programme full of art, talks, tours, fringe events and so much more.
+Welcome to Creative Folkestone Triennial.
+Next summer Folkestone Triennial returns with a programme full of art, talks, tours, fringe events and so much more.

-We have a packed Public Programme waiting to be explored with all sorts of talks, tours, films and more.
-The programme offers you more opportunities to dive deeper into the ideas, artworks and themes of the exhibition.
+We will have a packed Public Programme waiting to be explored with all sorts of talks, tours, films and more.
+The programme will offer you more opportunities to dive deeper into the ideas, artworks and themes of the exhibition.

-For children and young people we are also offering an array of workshops and resources to help them to get creative.
-Inspired by Folkestone Triennial artworks we have created educational resources that can be used in schools or at home.
+For children and young people we will have an array of workshops and resources to help them to get creative.
+Inspired by Folkestone Triennial artworks we will create educational resources that can be used in schools or at home.

-Beyond the Folkestone Triennial you can also explore the Folkestone Fringe.
+Beyond the Folkestone Triennial you will also be able to explore the Folkestone Fringe.
 Fringe activity will reach every corner of the town with exhibitions, events, performances and everything in between.

-We are so glad to be back and look forward to welcoming you to Folkestone.
+We cannot wait to reveal the full programme and look forward to welcoming you to Folkestone.

 What is Folkestone Triennial?